POST TRAUMATIC STRESS

 minute-to-minute life functions of the body...

 All our emotions stimulate us.
-They stimulate us to think and
+They stimulate us to think & act

-act in certain ways.
-It’s all part of the way our bodies and brains
+in certain ways.
+It’s all part of the way our bodies & brains work.
+The

 with our thoughts."